tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your crit range with this weapon expands by 2 (usually to 18+) against constructs, and you gain a +2 bonus to skill checks to damage inanimate objects.

 **Quirk:** Tactless about others’ mortality.

 ---

+#### Nightfall

+Hammer

+_Recharge 16+:_ When you hit with an attack using this weapon, teleport the target to someplace nearby.
+This movement can’t harm the target.

+**Quirk:** Makes midbattle puns.

+---